 Finally, because the material is inexpensive synthetic nylon, the color fades over time depending on how much direct sunlight it is in contact with.
 This creates a richness of texture and a time worn feel to the pieces that are in direct sunlight.
 If the piece is placed out of the direct sunlight, the color stays in its original state.

-One way of manipulating this light effect is to buy different types of pita from different places.
-Depending on how old the pita is and if it has been placed in direct sunlight, a single color can have an endless variation of tone and color saturation.
+One way of manipulating this light effect is to use pita bought from different places.
+Depending on how old the pita is and if it has been placed in direct sunlight and for how long, a single color can have an endless variation of tone and color saturation.